Tameness of actions on finite rank median algebras: Dynamical tameness of group actions

 To appreciate the role of finite rank (or finite Rosenthal dimension), consider the Cantor cube $K = \{0,1\}^\N$ with the product topology and the coordinate-wise median structure.
-The group $G = \Aut(K)$ is very large; it contains the group of all permutations of coordinates $S_\infty$ and, if indexed by $\Z$, the Bernoulli shift.
+The group $G = \Aut(K)$ is very large; it contains the group of all permutations of coordinates $S_\infty$ and, if indexed by $\Z$, the shift automorphism (which generates the Bernoulli shift).

 \begin{prop} The Cantor cube $K = \{0,1\}^\N$ is a compact median $G$-algebra which is \textbf{not} dynamically tame.
 Also it is not a subinfinite-rank median algebra. \end{prop}

 \begin{proof} Consider the coordinate projections $\pi_n \colon K \to \{0,1\} \subset \R$, defined by $\pi_n(x) = x_n$.
 These maps are continuous and median-preserving.
 The sequence $\{\pi_n\}_{n=1}^\infty$ is an \textbf{independent sequence}.
 To see this, let $P, M$ be any two disjoint finite subsets of $\N$.
 We must find a point $x \in K$ such that: